-Britney Spears Sizzles In her Latest Selfie As She Goes Topless Again
+Britney Spears Sizzles In Her Latest Selfie As She Goes Topless Again

 Britney Ever After

-The Lifetime biopic film Britney Ever After hits screens over the weekend and was called out by fans and several celebrities for its many historical inaccuracies.
+The Lifetime biopic film Britney Ever After hit screens over the weekend and was called out by fans and several celebrities for its many historical inaccuracies.
 The biopic film focuses on Britney’s rise to fame until her infamous meltdown 10 years ago.
-It will depict moments of her alleged sex tape and breakup with her ex, Justin Timberlake because she allegedly eloped with Jason Alexander.
+It depicted moments of her alleged sex tape and breakup with her ex, Justin Timberlake, because she allegedly eloped with Jason Alexander.

-However, the blonde star clearly made it from the start that she has no interest in the film and does not “have her blessing”.
+However, the blonde star clearly made it from the start that she has no interest in the film and does not “have her blessing.”
 An inside source told The Sun, “She is mortified that her worst moment is being dredged up again in front of millions of fans.”

-A fan voice out her anger and wrote, “Oops…Lifetime did it again… and created another trash biopic of an absolute legend #BritneyEverAfter” while Sarah Michelle Gellar said, “Omg is anyone else watching #britneyeverafter??
+A fan voiced out her anger and wrote, “Oops…Lifetime did it again… and created another trash biopic of an absolute legend #BritneyEverAfter” while Sarah Michelle Gellar said, “Omg is anyone else watching #britneyeverafter??
 ‘Get out the crackers because Joey is bringing in the cheese’ that’s a direct quote!!”

 Omg is anyone else watching #britneyeverafter??
 "Get out the crackers because Joey is bringing the cheese" that's a direct quote!!